nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 }
 ```

-This function returns a reference to result, but result is a local object, and local objects are destroyed when the function exits.
-As a result, it returns a reference to an ex-Rational; a former Rational; the empty, stinking, rotting carcass of what used to be a Rational but is no longer, because it has been destroyed.
+This function returns a reference to `result`, but `result` is a local object, and local objects are destroyed when the function exits.
+As a result, it returns a reference to an ex-`Rational`; a former `Rational`; the empty, stinking, rotting carcass of what used to be a `Rational` but is no longer, because it has been destroyed.

+The fact is, **<font color='red'>any function returning a reference to a local object is broken</font>**.

-### Constructing an object on the heap and returning a reference to it
+### 21.2 Constructing an object on the heap and returning a reference to it

+Heap-based objects come into being through the use of `new`, so you might write a heap-based `operator*` like this:

 ```c++
 const Rational& operator*(const Rational& lhs, const Rational& rhs) // warning! more bad code!
 {